Treatment Effects in Bunching Designs: The Impact of Mandatory Overtime Pay on Hours: Data and descriptive patterns

 \section{Data and descriptive patterns}

+The main dataset I use comes from a large national payroll processing company.
+Administrative hours data at the weekly level has previously been unavailable to overtime researchers, and studies of overtime in the U.S. have typically relied on self-reported integer hours from surveys such as the Current Population Survey.
+The ability to observe exact number of hours that the worker was paid for in a given week allows me to construct the distribution of hours-of-pay without rounding or other sources of measurement error.

-The main dataset I use comes from a large payroll processing company.
-They provided anonymized paychecks for workers from a random sample of their employers, for all pay periods in 2016 and 2017.
+The payroll processing company provided anonymized paychecks for workers from a random sample of their employers, for all pay periods in 2016 and 2017.
 At the paycheck level, I observe the check date, straight wage, and amount of pay and hours corresponding to itemized pay types, including normal pay, overtime pay, sick pay, holiday pay, and paid time off.
-The data also include state and industry for each employer and for employees: age, tenure, gender, state of residence, pay frequency and salary if one is specified for them.
+The data also include state and industry for each employer and for employees: age, tenure, gender, state of residence, pay frequency and salary if one is specified.